Dante-U/Nervi/docs/tutorials/stairs.md

 # Stairs

-The [stairs.scad](./stairs.scad) library is a powerful tool for creating parametric staircases in OpenSCAD, tailored for architectural and interior design applications.
+The [stairs.scad](./stairs.scad) library is a powerful tool for creating parametric staircases in Nervi for OpenSCAD, tailored for architectural and interior design applications.
 Whether you’re designing a sleek modern staircase for a building superstructure or a compact spiral staircase for a space-conscious interior, this library offers flexible, customizable solutions.

 By leveraging the BOSL2 library for geometry, attachments, and rendering, stairs.scad enables users to generate **straight**, **L-shaped**, **U-shaped**, and **spiral** staircases with precise control over dimensions, materials, and features like handrails.